jcbym/jcbym.github.io/about.md

 title: ""
 ---

 Hi!
 I am a 1st year PhD student in Computer Science at UC San Diego, advised by [Michael Coblenz](https://cseweb.ucsd.edu/~mcoblenz/).
 Previously, I did my undergrad at UC Berkeley, where I was advised by [Sarah E. Chasins](https://schasins.com/) and mentored by [Justin Lubin](https://jlubin.net/).
 I owe a lot to these amazing mentors, both past and present!

-My primary research focus is at the intersection of **human-computer interaction** and **programming languages**. <ins>I want to build new programming systems that make it easier for users from nontechnical backgrounds to write and understand code.</ins> Currently, I'm excited about helping data scientists work more interactively with their data using direct manipulation and live programming.
+My primary research focus is at the intersection of **human-computer interaction** and **programming languages**. <ins>I want to invent new programming systems that make it easier to write and understand code without deep technical experience.</ins> Lately, I've been excited about building new *programming interfaces* for data scientists, data analysts, and end users.

 ## Publications
 <sup>(\* = equal contribution)</sup>